Alekszyg/Gravity-Simulator/README.md

-This is a repository of C programs that I've written
+A gravity simulator projects that I've written in C, fully rendered with ASCII graphics